CryptoDogg/blog-articles/bridge-blog-article-english.md

 The sToken is an NFT which is the certificate of staking).

-Creators of an OSS project can offer benefits to sTokens holders, and by doing so, the creators can gives stakers an incentive for long-term staking.
+Creators of an OSS project can offer benefits to sTokens holders, and by doing so, the creators can give stakers an incentive for long-term staking.
 The new contract, sTokens Bridge, transform sTokens into ERC20 tokens.
 By this transformation,
 the Bridge makes creator's benefit-offering more flexible and decentralized, thus it helps the OSS community to grow.